subchannel13/EnchantedFortress/README.md

 ## How to play

 Majority of the game revolves around distributing population to following jobs:
-* Farming - increases population growth
+* Farmers - increase population growth
-* Construction - builds city walls
+* Builders - build city walls
-* Guard duty - increases military strength
+* Soldiers - increase military strength
-* Research - efficiency improvements and demon banishment
+* Scholars - research improvements and banish demons

 As the time (turns) passes demon army strength will grow and when they grow confident enough they will mount an attack.
-The attacks don't come without the warning, your people will report how many demons they saw so when that number gets high enough expect an attack.

-When the attack comes all of your population participates in the defense with following effectivness:
+The attacks don't come without the warning, your people will report how many demons they saw.
+It's not an accurate number but expect them to have at least that many troops.
+When the attack comes all of your population participates in the defense, both soldiers and workers.
+Soldiers are stronger defenders but if you are caught unprepared civilians will do their best to survive.
+Tall city wall is great way to not get caught unprepared.
-* Guards on the wall - 20 (+ soldering bonus)
-* Guards on the ground - 10 (+ soldering bonus)
-* Civilians on the wall - 4
-* Civilians on the ground - 1

 Ultimately your success depends on balancing military power and economy.
-It might be tempting to put as many people as possible to a guard duty but if the attack doesn't come on given turn, farmering would be better choice in the long run.
+It might be tempting to employ as many people as possible as soldiers but if the attack doesn't come on given turn your economy won't grow fast enough to handle future demon attacks.
+Early on farming improves the economy the most, more people you have more of them you can employ to construct walls and field as soldiers.
 Research is another way to improve your military and economy in the long term.
-All population participates in research but similar to military strenght not everyone contribute equally.
-Scholars (people not assigned to farming, construction and guard duty) generate 10 research points while others make only 1 point.
-Research improves following areas:
+All population participates in research but similar to military strength not everyone contribute equally.
+Scholars (people not assigned to farming, construction and guard duty) generate more research points then others.

-* Farming - +1/12 food per farmer (base is 3)
-* Construction - +10% construction points
-* Soldiering - +10% guard military power
-* Research - +12.5% research speed
-* Banishment ritual - closes hell gates (less demons spawned per turn) while being researched and ends the game when completed
+Staying barricaded behind the wall will not make you unconquerable, eventually demons will grow powerful enough to overcome any defenses.
+Banishment ritual is the only way to defeat demons for good.
+Performing it will gradually close hell gates, making demon army grow slower and once finished will permanently stop demon invasion.

 ## Support